Why Coram Chambers?

 Pupils have three supervisors throughout the year and will experience the whole range of work undertaken in chambers.
 This ensures that pupils gain valuable knowledge and experience of leading cases, high-profile and sensitive work, with complicated legal and factual issues.
 These cases are often at the very forefront of legal developments.
 In 2020 and 2021, members have been briefed in leading cases in the Court of Appeal, UK Supreme Court and European Court of Human Rights.

 Members of chambers frequently give lectures and write both articles and books.
 Pupils are encouraged and supported to participate and to undertake speaking or writing commitments of their own, guided by members of chambers who are leading authors of many of the best-known books in family law.
 Pupils and junior members are also encouraged to get involved more broadly in the functioning of the family justice system: we hold, amongst other, the roles of secretary to the President’s working groups on transparency, public children law, supervision orders and adoption.
 In short, even our junior barristers are involved in shaping law and policy for all.

 We also have produced a video, with some members of chambers talking about the work and life at Coram, which you can view here.

 Each year, we offer two fully funded 12-month specialist family law pupillages with a first-six award of £30,000 that can be taken tax free.
 In addition, we guarantee pupils’ second-six earnings of £10,000.
 Pupils are entitled to retain any receipts above this.
 On commencing tenancy in chambers, your earnings are likely to increase significantly and quickly (on recent average: upwards of £100,000 within the first 2-3 years of tenancy).

 The Application Process

-If you have any other questions about pupillage or life at Coram please do get in touch by emailing email@example.com.
+If you have any other questions about pupillage or about life at Coram Chambers please get in touch by emailing our Administrator, Ginny Wilson, at email@example.com.